keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 ## Extracting Data from Sources
 ### Using the Right Credentials
-When using Keboola's source connectors, correct authorization is important: credentials and connection details for source databases, or tokens and API keys for services.
-It's best to use technical user credentials made just for Keboola integrations to provent problems with permission, account changes, or password resets that personal credentials might cause.
+When using Keboola's source connectors, correct authorization is important: credentials and connection details for source databases or tokens and API keys for services.
+It's best to use technical user credentials made just for Keboola integrations to prevent problems with permission, account changes, or password resets that personal credentials might cause.

 ### Making Data Sources Available
 Make sure Keboola can reach the data sources you want to use.
 Databases on internal servers or in private clouds might not be accessible by default.
-In such cases, whitelist Keboola's IP addresses, establish an SSH tunnel (if supported by the Keboola component), or request Keboola to set up a VPN server.
-Your data source's administrators or owners along with Keboola's support team can solve any access problems.
+In such cases, whitelist Keboola's IP addresses, establish an SSH tunnel (if supported by the Keboola component), or request that Keboola set up a VPN server.
+Your data source's administrators, owners, and Keboola's support team can solve any access problems.

 ### Choosing What to Extract
 Before pulling data from sources like MS SQL Server, PostgreSQL, MySQL, Google Analytics, or Facebook Ads, think carefully about what you really need.
 Don't waste